Farzad-R/LLM-Zero-to-Hundred/WebRAGQuery/README.md

 # WebRAGQuery: Combining WebGPT and RAG-GPT

 **WebRAGQuery** WebRAGQuery is a powerful chatbot, built with OpenAI GPT model in chainlit user interface, that harnesses the power of GPT agents, function calling, and RAG to offer an enhanced conversational experience.
-Here's how you can make the most of its diverse functionalities:

-#### Key Features:
+#### Here's how you can make the most of its diverse functionalities:
 **Normal ChatGPT Interaction:**
 Engage in natural conversations as you would with a regular ChatGPT app, experiencing seamless communication.